Veridise/veridise-docs/saas/index.md

 ![image](screenshots/language.png)

-According to your selection in the previous step, you are able to select any tool that is available to your organization, that supports the selected language and platform.
-XXX
+According to your selection in the previous step, you are able to select any tool that is available to your organization, and supports the selected language and platform.

 ![image](screenshots/tool.png)

 Next steps include further configuration options, according to the selected tool.
-For more information on configuring any of our tools go the tool's documentation page.
+For more information on configuring any of our tools go the tool's documentation page ( [OrCa](../orca/getting_started/running_orca_through_saas#orca-configuration) and [Vanguard](../vanguard) )

 Finally, review your choices, optionally select a task name, and submit your task for execution.